dkorunic/betteralign/README.md

 - skips over test files (files with `_test.go` suffix),
 - skips over structs marked with comment `betteralign:ignore`,
 - doesn't lose comments (field comments, doc comments, floating comments or otherwise) but the comment position heuristics is still work in progress,
-- does very reliable atomic file I/O with strong promise not to corrupt and/or lose contents upon rewrite,
+- does very reliable atomic file I/O with strong promise not to corrupt and/or lose contents upon rewrite ([not on Windows](https://github.com/golang/go/issues/22397#issuecomment-498856679) platform),
 - has more thorough testing in regards to expected optimised vs golden results,
 - integrates better with environments with restricted CPU and/or memory resources (Docker containers, K8s containers, LXC, LXD etc).